openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/lti/lti_address_content.rst

 identifiers, you can select the usage ID value, and then copy and paste it into the spreadsheet.

+To close the Staff Debug viewer, click on the browser page outside of the viewer.

 For more information, see :ref:`Staff Debug Info`.

 .. _View the Page Source for the Usage ID: